nla-group/slearn/README.md

 ### Generate strings with customized complexity
 ``skearn`` enables the generation of strings of tunable complexity using the LZW compressing method as base to approximate Kolmogorov complexity.
 It also contains the tools for the exploration of the hyperparameter space of commonly used RNNs as well as novel ones.
+The ``skearn`` library uses the LZWStringLibrary to compute distances between symbolic sequences.
+The distance measure is based on the LZW complexity, which quantifies the complexity of a string by counting the number of unique substrings in its LZW compression dictionary.
+The library provides a method called distance in the LZWStringLibrary class to compute the distance between two strings, which can be used to compare symbolic representations of time series.
+The distance measure is typically normalized and leverages the LZW complexity to provide a similarity score between two sequences.
+This is particularly useful when comparing time series that have been transformed into symbolic sequences using methods like SAX.

 ```python
 from slearn import *